gamblevore/speedie/Documentation/LanguageGuide.md

 ````

 So this function will basically do exactly the same as the C function!
-In Speedie, it is considered usually-bad to access a string's .Addr property directly, but the above is just an example of "something that does the same as C code", not "good speedie code".
+In Speedie, it is considered usually-bad to access a string's `.Addr` property directly, but the above is just an example of "something that does the same as C code", not "good speedie code".
 We'll make a good example next!

 We can make this code shorter.
-Speedie has a lot of "Speedieisms", basically short-hands to make code shorter.
+Speedie has a lot of "Speedieisms", basically ways to make code shorter.
 I guess I just couldn't help myself while writing the compiler.

 Firstly, we can directly loop over a string.
 This will produce identical code to the previous version!
 It's just simpler to write and understand.